telerik/kendo-ui-core/docs/introduction.md

 ## Overview

-Kendo UI is an HTML5 user interface framework for building interactive and high-performance websites and applications.
+Telerik<sup>®</sup> Kendo UI<sup>®</sup> by Progress is an HTML5 user interface framework for building interactive and high-performance websites and applications.
 The framework comes with a library of 70+ UI widgets, an abundance of data-visualization gadgets, client-side data source, built-in MVVM (Model-View-ViewModel) library.
 Kendo UI provides AngularJS and Bootstrap integration.

 [Check Out Kendo UI Online Demos](http://demos.telerik.com/kendo-ui/)

 Kendo UI is distributed as part of several product units that you can choose from depending on your project requirements.

-### Telerik Kendo UI<sup>®</sup> Professional
+### Kendo UI Professional

 Kendo UI Professional is one of the commercial versions of Kendo UI.
 It is a comprehensive framework providing 70+ Kendo UI widgets, and includes a simple and consistent programming interface, a rock-solid DataSource, out-of-the-box themes, an MVVM framework, and more.
 Kendo UI Professional includes widgets for enterprise-grade line-of-business applications and is suitable for creating professional websites that require expert and timely technical support.

 * [List of Kendo UI Components]({% slug bundle_supportfor_kendoui_components %})
 * [Browser Support]({% slug wbe_browserand_operating_system_support %})